code-saturne/code_saturne/doc/doxygen/developer_guide/further_reading.md

 Prototypes are usually grouped in `header` files, inserted locally using the `#include` preprocessor directive.

+- Some functions may be declared `inline`, in which case the definion and prototype are combined.
 - If the `static` qualifier is prefixed to a function declaration, that function is defined locally only
-  - In this case, prototypes are not necessary (functions referenced by others must appear first).
+  - In this case, prototypes are not necessary either (but such functions must appear before those referenceing them).
   - Functions with the same name may be used in different files with no risk.
 - Using `static inline`, the function body is copied at each call
   - Avoids call overhead for short functions, leads to larger code.
-  - `inline` without `static` is tricky: see a more complete C course, or avoid it.
+  - `inline` without `static` is tricky in C, but preferred in C++, as it allows the compiler deciding whether the function is actually inlined ar handled as a standard function, based on its own heuristics.
-- In code_saturne, some simple computation functions are defined as `static inline`;
+- In code_saturne, some simple computation functions are defined as `inline` or `static inline`;
   - Their definition appear in header (`.h`) files in this case
   - See for example \ref cs_math.h.